KanwarGill/News-Investigator/README.md

 Contents of Phase 2 Report.pdf: The report contains

-- the bio's of the group members
+- the state of the project

+- iteration plan

 - the user stories

+- the personas

 - the system metaphor

-- the personas

-- the state of the project

 - the CRC model